Child rights advocates ask why state left slain 5-year-old Kansas girl in a clearly unstable home

 Laura Howard, the top administrator for the Department for Children and Families, described Zoey's case as ''tragic'' during an Oct.
 4 legislative committee hearing, but didn't elaborate.
 The agency has yet to release any information.

 ''How was that child not removed?
-It doesn't make any sense,'' said Mike Fonkert, deputy director of Kansas Appleseed, whose group also sued the state over its child welfare system.
+It doesn't make any sense,'' said Mike Fonkert, deputy director of Kansas Appleseed, whose group also sued the state.

-On the block where Zoey had lived, neighbor Shaniqua Bradley said the girl took to calling her mom.
-Bradley and other neighbors said Zoey sometimes wore the same outfit for a week.
+On the block where Zoey had lived, neighbor Shaniqua Bradley and other neighbors said Zoey sometimes wore the same outfit for a week.
 They bathed her and gave her clean clothes.
-When water and electricity were cut off at Zoey's house, she asked them for water or a place to cool off.
 Bradley washed the girl's matted hair, fed her, and said she called child welfare.

-Bradley, who has four kids of her own, said she asked Zoey's mother if she could help in her care.

-''I want to blame myself so much for it, because I continuously told everybody, like: 'I don't want to send her back home.
-Like, I want her mom to sign her over to me.'
-But her mom would not,'' Bradley said.

-The turbulence came to a head in July 2022, when Zoey's mom called police to report a disturbance.
-Police returned later that day after Zoey's teenage sister said her mother had overdosed and that Zoey was home.
-The report says the mother appeared healthy.
-Still, Zoey's mother was arrested and charged with misdemeanor domestic battery against her husband.
-Released on bond, she was directed to have no contact with him.

-At this point, both parents sought protection orders against each other, but a judge rejected the requests.

-In August 2022, Zoey's mother was arrested for domestic battery, with her teenage daughter listed as the victim.
+In July and August of 2022, Zoey's mother was arrested twice for domestic battery, with her husband listed as the victim in one case, her teenage daughter in the other.

 Amid the turmoil, Zoey sometimes showed up to preschool dirty, without socks, underwear or a coat, said Sasha Camacho, a paraprofessional in Zoey's class who notified the school social worker.

+Zoey missed a lot of preschool and in March stopped attending entirely, Camacho said.
+The school district said Zoey didn't attend kindergarten this fall.
-That same month, Zoey's mom pleaded guilty to felony aggravated battery and driving under the influence, and was sentenced to probation.
-Aggravated child endangerment and two misdemeanor battery cases were dismissed.

-The plea agreement said she could have no contact with Zoey and restricted her contact with her teenage daughter.
+In March, Zoey's mom pleaded guilty to felony aggravated battery and driving under the influence, and was sentenced to probation.
+Other charges were dismissed, and the plea agreement said she could have no contact with Zoey.

-Court records show Zoey's situation grew increasingly unstable when her father and his girlfriend were evicted from their apartment after falling behind on the rent.
-The couple broke up and neighbors said Zoey and her father moved back in with her mother, along with Cherry, a friend of Zoey's teenage sister.
-Zoey's mom called the police on July 22 to report that her husband had moved back in, despite his protection-from-abuse order.
+Court records show Zoey's situation grew increasingly unstable when her father and his girlfriend were evicted from their apartment and Zoey and her father moved back in with her mother, despite his protection-from-abuse order.
+Cherry, a friend of Zoey's teenage sister, moved in with them too.

 On Sept.
 5, neighbor Desiree Myles called police, saying Zoey had been ''home alone since yesterday with a strange man — there is no water or electricity at the home.''
-She said that when she asked Zoey who the man was, Zoey couldn't tell her and didn't know where her mother was.
+She said Zoey couldn't name the man.

-City spokeswoman Gretchen Spiker said officers confirmed there was no electricity and were told by Zoey's father that she wasn't living there.
-Spiker said officers met with Zoey, saw she was in ''good spirits'' and made a report to child welfare.
+City spokeswoman Gretchen Spiker said officers met with Zoey at the home, saw she was in ''good spirits,'' and made a report to child welfare.
+Zoey's father told them the girl wasn't living there.
 The home was temporarily condemned.

 Fonkert, of Kansas Appleseed, said it would be a ''huge failure'' if no one from child welfare followed up to establish where Zoey was living.